 How to make a moisture quilt for a Langstroth hive

-For years I’ve been trying to reduce moisture accumulation in my wintering hives.
-Then last summer, after much reading about Warré hives, I decided to modify a Warré-style quilt box into something that might work on my Langstroths here in the Pacific Northwest.
+For years I tried to reduce moisture accumulation in my wintering hives.
+Then, after much reading about Warré hives, I decided to modify a Warré-style quilt box into something that might work on my Langstroths here in the Pacific Northwest.

 I spent quite a while thinking about this and a long time building the quilts, but at this point I am ecstatic about the results.
 They are really working—no moisture at all is dripping down on my bees.
 The funny thing is this: the quilts are working in a way that is different from what I predicted—but more on that in a bit.